arachnys/cabot/_posts/2015-01-20-writing-alert-plugins.md

 With the release of cabot 0.0.1-dev, Cabot can now be extended through the use of alert plugins.
 This allows the user to be alerted of any service outages through any means of communication supported by the installed plugins.
 This tutorial will guide you through the process of writing a simple Cabot plugin.

 Before getting started, follow the [development introduction]({% post_url 2014-01-08-get-started %}).
-Continue when you have set up vagrant and got cabot running locally on your own machine.
+Continue when you have set up `docker-compose` and got cabot running locally on your own machine.
 You should also be up to date on how to [install a plugin]({% post_url 2015-01-20-installing-alert-plugins %}).

 You can obtain a ['skeleton' alert plugin](https://github.com/cabotapp/cabot-alert-skeleton) which has all the necessary files to get started with cabot plugin development.